Cruise Travel Insurance

 Holiday Extras cruise insurance policies will ensure our guests have insurance that meets their needs.
 Below you will find a summary of cover and details of how to obtain an insurance quote.

 Protect your peace of mind by insuring yourself against missed cruise departures, room confinement, missed ports and itinerary changes.
 If you're looking forward to your cruise, you need to protect yourself with a quality insurance policy so that you can travel worry-free.

 The right cover for the right holiday is what Holiday Extras is all about.
 All of their policies are designed specifically to cover your holiday, including customised cruise insurance.
 You can choose what level of cover matches your needs and budget, and you can choose whether to cover a single trip or a whole year of travel.

-Holiday Extras' Latitude insurance.
-This unique insurance policy offers insurance to more travellers than ever before.
-So, if other travel insurance won't cover you, maybe Latitude can.
-Latitude insurance was specifically designed to cover travellers with pre-existing medical conditions, and can even be combined with tailored cruise insurance.
+Holiday Extras' medical insurance offers insurance to more travellers than ever before.
+So, if other travel insurance providers won't cover you, maybe Holiday Extras can.
+With specifically designed cover travellers with pre-existing medical conditions can even be combined with tailored cruise insurance.

 |Cruise cover||Cover limits (up to)||*Excess|

 |Room confinement||£25/day max £1,000||Nil|